API Endpoint Access URL

 blob |

-BLOB | Optionally, the image blob data is returned instead of this JSON object if the blob parameter (documented above) is set to true. |
+BLOB | Raw image data returned instead of a JSON object when the blob parameter is set to true. |

 Code Samples